Diagnostic Hearing Test — Comprehensive Hearing Evaluation

 - Tympanometry – test will show if you have any blockage in your ear canal, or any fluid build-ops and eardrum perforations

-- Otoacoustic – looks at the health of the hair cells in the cochlea
+- Otoacoustic emissions – looks at the health of the hair cells in the cochlea

 Diagnostic hearing tests are likely to be covered by your health insurance and we can verify your benefits before completing the test.